-- Course website: https://jhu-ip.github.io/cs220-summer23 - All public information about the course is here! - Links to videos, slides, exercises, assignments, etc. - Piazza: we'll use for announcements and Q&A, hopefully you are signed up already - Gradescope: assignment submission and exams, you should already be registered - slido.com: Use this to post questions!
-I will keep an eye on this during class - Participation code is jhuintprog - Slido will be enabled from next session! - Slack: you should have received an invitation to a Slack workspace.
+- Course website: https://jhu-ip.github.io/cs220-summer24 - All public information about the course is here! - Links to videos, slides, exercises, assignments, etc. - Piazza: we'll use for announcements and Q&A, hopefully you are signed up already - Gradescope: assignment submission and exams, you should already be registered - Slack: you should have received an invitation to a Slack workspace.
 This is the best way to get the attention of the CAs and me when we're doing an in-class exercise.